Wall-Brew-Co/brewtility/doc/api/units.md

 - [tablespoon](https://en.wikipedia.org/wiki/Tablespoon)
 - [teaspoon](https://en.wikipedia.org/wiki/Teaspoon))

-Given the prevalence of the French spellings in English recipes, both `:litre` and `:liter` can be passed as options.
+Given the prevalence of the non-US spellings in English recipes, both `:litre` and `:liter` can be passed as options.

 ### Weight